saucepoint/anvil-instancing/README.md

 * Anvil does not support subscriptions [docs](https://book.getfoundry.sh/reference/anvil/)

-* To minimize disk consumption, anvil instances should be restarted or reset occasionally.
+* To minimize memory and disk consumption, anvil instances should be restarted or reset occasionally.
 This means the chain's state should be considered *emphemeral*

 ---

 # Features

-* Simplified infrastructure deployment via Terraform.
+* Simplified infrastructure deployment and container initialization via Terraform.
 No need to click through web interfaces; minimal command-lines

 * Host a multitude of anvil instances for scaling